YibinWu/yibinwu.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023.10* Second Place in the ICCV 2023 SLAM Challenge (LiDAR-Inertial Track)
 - *2020.05* Outstanding Master Graduate of Wuhan University
 - *2019.12* Outstanding Postgraduate Student of Wuhan University
 - *2019.08* **First prize** (1.97%) and **Best Paper Award** (0.41%) in the 14th China Graduate Electronic Design Competition